 It's easy, and it works.
-At least a month before spring (fall is ideal), place cardboard or several sheets of newspaper over the vegetation, top with compost, then add your soil mix.
+At least a month before planting time (fall is ideal), place cardboard or several sheets of newspaper over the vegetation, top with compost, then add your soil mix.

 The grass dies and breaks down, fertilizing the soil.
 In spring, set up your bed and start planting!